apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 </div>

-From our replication efforts, we observe a decreasing trend of performance instead of increasing.
-It looks like providing more text or visual context has negative impact on the performance because it is more difficult to retrieve an image that fits a more detailed description.
+From our replication efforts, we observe a decreasing trend of performance instead of increasing one.
+It looks like providing more text or visual context has a negative impact on the performance because it is more difficult to retrieve an image that fits a more detailed description.

-We are not sure if this contradiction to the authors results happens because of annotating fewer samples or because the way we annotated the samples was different from the instructions given to the real annotators (which were not disclosed).
+We are not sure if this contradiction to the authors' results happens because of annotating fewer samples or because the way we annotated the samples was different from the instructions given to the real annotators (which were not disclosed).

 &nbsp;